© WLDN 2020

 FR / EN

-The Vigil performance operates on the scale of the city by building an active memory, an archive of the year, made and performed by the citizens themselves.
+The Vigil performance operates on the scale of the city by building an active memory, an archive, made and performed by the citizens themselves.
 The individual experience of the Vigil performers and the community that they create together create a meta theme and central narrative to this unique performance.

-WLDN enters into a partnership with a theatre, who become the Organisers, who mount and run Joanne Leighton’s artistic performance, The Vigil.
-In order to enhance understanding and to ensure the smooth running of The Vigil, WLDN embarks on a vast transmission process with the Organisers.
+WLDN enters into a partnership with a theatre, who become the organisers, to mount and run Joanne Leighton’s performance, The Vigil.
+In order to enhance understanding and to ensure the smooth running of The Vigil, WLDN embarks on a vast transmission process with the organisers.

 / THE PERFORMANCE

 For 365 days, twice a day, a Vigil keeps watch over the city in the Shelter on a high, culminate point in the city.
 Each Vigil participates only once.
-The Vigil chooses their own date and time and registers for participation on the Vigil website dedicated to the project, the performance is open to everyone of adult age.
+The Vigil is free to choose their own date and time and registers for participation on the Vigil website dedicated to the project.
+The performance is open to everyone of adult age.
 In the morning the Vigil starts from sunrise, in the evening it is from an hour before sunset.
 The Vigil performer is silent and stands alone in the Shelter, holding a presence over the city.